 In good news for travellers who like mix things up, Dawlish Warren also has a Blue Flag beach, funfair attractions, and beautiful walks.
 With a beachfront trail clinging to the crimson cliffs, following the South West Coast Path to neighbouring Dawlish comes highly recommended.

 Being right next door to Cornwall, Devon is also primely-placed for dual-destination breaks that’ll satisfy all ages and tastes.
-Find out more in Rough Guides’ Staycations Devon and Cornwall pocket guidebook Dropdown content, the main Rough Guide to Devon and Cornwall Dropdown content, and our overview of the 15 best things to do Dropdown content in this stunning region of the UK.
+Find out more in Rough Guides’ Staycations Devon and Cornwall pocket guidebook, the main Rough Guide to Devon and Cornwall, and our overview of the 15 best things to do in this stunning region of the UK.

 Fancy bedding down in Dartmoor National Park?
 Take a look at Two Bridges Hotel.
 If you prefer to be close to the sea, try Torquay’s Belgrave Sands Hotel and Spa.
 Check here for more accommodation in Devon.